dannyvelas/ssg_website/src/aboutwebsite.md

 because in 180 lines of shell code, it sandwiches my source files between a header and footer, uses John Gruber's `Markdown.pl` to transform my `.md` files to `.html`, and generates a nifty `sitemap.xml` file.

+You can find the source for this site [here](https://github.com/dannyvelas/ssg_website)